subhoweb/JAVA-C-QS-PRATICE/README.md

 # JAVA-QS-PRATICE

-Here in this folder most asked coding questions are available in JAVA.
+Here in this folder most asked coding questions are available in JAVA & C.